Best budget USB microphones 2025: Get creative and sound better for less

 ❌ You need something robust: This isn't a particularly sturdy mic, so if you need more of a workhorse, look elsewhere.

 Video creators will likely be familiar with Joby, on account of its famous Gorillapod tripod clamps.
-With the Joby Wavo Pod, it has now branched out to include a simple USB-powered microphone to the line-up, and we found it to be well worthy of bearing the Joby name.
+With the Joby Wavo Pod, it has now branched out to include a simple USB-powered microphone in the line-up, and we found it to be well worthy of bearing the Joby name.

-Read the full Joby Wavo Pod review
+Read more: Joby Wavo Pod review

 Specifications